High Frequency Hearing Loss: What’s the Big Deal?

 The result?
 Lisa no longer strains to hear her nephew and has leveled-up her book club discussion game (she’s advanced well past The Big O’s book lineup).
 Lisa took action to mitigate her high-frequency hearing loss with Eargo Max.
 She didn’t realize what she’d been missing, and said she feels much more present when interacting with Nicholas.
 It’s been a pleasure working with Lisa.
 She told me hearing more of life helps her feel ten years younger (her words, we don’t promise the fountain of youth).
 Lisa seems more confident, more energetic and less stressed.
 I’d like to think it’s because of Eargo Max, but it might just be because of all the pickling, er, tickling!

 Eargo is a cure for the common calamities hearing aids can often cause – and we’d bet your ears are begging to try our virtually invisible, insanely comfortable hearing aids for themselves.

-Our $0 down, in-home trial allows Eargo clients 45 days to give our rechargeable hearing aids a thorough workout.
+Our 45-day risk-free money back guarantee allows Eargo clients 45 days to give our rechargeable hearing aids a thorough workout.